 Based in Kuala Lumpur, Nur Amira Hanafi is more at home in a laboratory than an art studio.
-Her Bachelor in Science and expertise in marine biology actually forms the foundation of her practice as an artist.
+Her Bachelor in Science degree and expertise in marine biology form the foundation of her practice as an artist.

 Using bacteria as her medium of choice, Amira alters their environment and biological processes to create textured visual artworks.
 Her exploration of bio-art is both a scientific endeavour to understand the growth and survival capability of bacteria and an artistic expression of her medium’s beauty.

-However, unlike paint, bacteria is a living organism and things don’t always go as plan when your material has a will.
-Amira shares what are the challenges and thrills of an artist that works with microscopes instead of brushes.
+However, unlike paint, bacteria are living organisms and things don’t always go according to plan when your materials have a will of their own.
+Amira shares the challenges and thrills of an artist that works with microscopes instead of brushes.

-After majoring in Marine Biology, what led you to pursue your masters in Arts and Design?
+After majoring in marine biology, what led you to pursue your master’s degree in arts and design?

-Even as a kid, I already was interested in art.
-My passion started with comics and cartoons when I was five years old all the way until I was 18.
-However, as a Science stream student who really loved Biology class, I enrolled as a Marine Biology student for my Bachelor degree.
-It was there that I fell in love with Microbiology classes and laboratory works and based my thesis on marine bacteria.
+Even as a kid, I was interested in art.
+My passion started with comics and cartoons when I was 5, all the way until I was 18.
+However, as a science stream student who really loved biology class, I enrolled as a marine biology student for my bachelor’s degree.
+It was there that I fell in love with microbiology classes and laboratory works and based my thesis on marine bacteria.

-However, I hated numbers, data and anything quantitative, so I collected data for my thesis qualitatively where I captured and compared images of bacteria under the microscope.
-So it was very visual to begin with.
-Laboratory sessions actually helped improved my sketching skills a lot because we had to draw preserved biology specimens observed through the microscope.
+However, I hated numbers, data and anything quantitative.
+So I collected data for my thesis qualitatively, where I captured and compared images of bacteria under the microscope.
+It was very visual to begin with.
+Laboratory sessions actually helped me improve my sketching skills a lot because we had to draw preserved biology specimens observed through the microscope.

-After graduating, I applied my for a Masters in Fine Art at UiTM Shah Alam.
-I did it because the school has produced many great artists and my cousin who graduated there continued to become an art teacher.
-I didn’t really expect myself to get in and was just trying my luck.
-So I was really quite surprised when I was shortlisted for my interview.
-At that point, I only had a very simple portfolio with charcoal drawings and I never thought I would make it.
+After graduating, I applied for a master’s degree in fine art at UiTM Shah Alam.
+I did it because the school has produced many great artists and my cousin who graduated there became an art teacher.
+I didn’t really expect to get in and I was just trying my luck.
+I was surprised when I was shortlisted for an interview.
+At the time, I had a very simple portfolio with charcoal drawings, and I never thought I would make it.

-But here I am now, so I am really grateful for the chance to study art and for the chance to assimilate my knowledge in science into my art.
+But here I am now, so I am really grateful for the chance to study art and for the chance to apply my knowledge in science into my art.

 Why did you decide to choose bacteria as your artistic medium?